lbryio/lbry.com/content/faq/claim-rewards.md

 ![rewardssample](https://spee.ch/e/rewards-sample.png)

 You may need to complete account verification to participate in the rewards program.
-See our [Rewards](https://lbry.com/faq/rewards) for more information and details about what rewards are available.
+See our [Rewards FAQ](https://lbry.com/faq/rewards) for more information and details about what rewards are available.

 ### More Tutorials